DS-project-2025-team/ds-project-2025/docs/final_report/parts/prototype.typ

 + Poll APPEND_ENTRIES messages
   + Update log and respond to APPEND_ENTRIES messages with APPENDENTRY_RESPONSE message Additionally, some common functionalities, such as voting and responding to PING messages are handled in `Node` class itself.

-Lastly, we have tested the prototype with 3, 4 and 5 nodes.
-The Leader election worked fine with all test configurations.
-The situation where the Leader dies was tested with different configurations.
-That worked well and new Leader was selected in all cases.
-We also tested how our prototype solves the given SAT-problem.
-It also worked with different inputs.